P&ID Symbol Diagram Basics - Part 1

 Purpose, Owner & Contents

-Hello, this is the first part of a series of articles related to P&ID diagrams.
+This is the first part of a series of articles related to P&ID diagrams.
 I have created these articles with young engineers in mind who want to learn more about this representation system.
 I hope you like it and want to read more!
-Thank you.

 If you are interested to know more about subjects like Standards and Guidelines read our free introduction to these concepts in our article P&ID Diagram Basics - Part 2 - International Standards.